awslabs/clickstream-web/README.md

 - **isTrackSearchEvents**: whether auto record search result page events in browser, default is `true`
 - **isTrackScrollEvents**: whether auto record page scroll events in browser, default is `true`
 - **pageType**: the website type, `SPA` for single page application, `multiPageApp` for multiple page application, default is `SPA`.
 This attribute works only when the attribute `isTrackPageViewEvents`'s value is `true`.
-- **isLogEvents**: whether log events json, default is false.
+- **isLogEvents**: whether to print out event json for debugging, default is false.
 - **authCookie**: your auth cookie for AWS application load balancer auth cookie.
 - **sessionTimeoutDuration**: the duration for session timeout millisecond, default is 1800000

 #### Configuration update
-You can update the default configuration after initializing the SDK.
-We now support updating the following parameters:
+You can update the default configuration after initializing the SDK, below are the additional configuration options you can customize.

 ```typescript
 import { ClickstreamAnalytics } from 'clickstream-web';